Sphecodes

-Sphecodes is a genus of bees from the family Halictidae, the majority of which are black and red in colour and are colloquially known as blood bees.
-Sphecodes bees are kleptoparasitic on other bees, especially bees in the genera Lasioglossum, Halictus and Andrena.
+Sphecodes is a genus of cuckoo bees from the family Halictidae, the majority of which are black and red in colour and are colloquially known as blood bees.
+Sphecodes bees are kleptoparasitic on ground-nesting bees, especially bees in the genera Lasioglossum, Halictus and Andrena.
 The adults consume nectar, but because they use other bees' provisions to feed their offspring they do not collect pollen.

 Distribution

-Sphecodes is a cosmopolitan genus with species represented on every continent.
+Sphecodes is a cosmopolitan genus with species represented on every continent except Antarctica.
 The genus is also very species rich, with 21 species described from Siberia, 33 species from Central Europe, 17 species from the Indian region, 26 from the Arabian Peninsula and surrounding region, and 21 from Southeast Asia.
-The genus is only represented in Australia in the northeast, with the species Sphecodes albilabris being thought to have been introduced to both Australia and the United States by accident.
+In the Americas, there are 11 species described from the Neotropics and 63 from the Nearctic.
+Australia has only two native species, S. manskii and S. profugus, both of which restricted to the northeast.
+The species Sphecodes albilabris is thought to have been introduced to both Australia and the United States by accident.

+Taxonomy

+The genus was erected in 1804 by Pierre Latreille for the species Sphecodes gibbus.
+That species was initially described by Carl Linnaeus as Sphex gibba.
+The fact that the type specimen was initially described as a wasp was not lost on Latreille as the name he chose for the genus, Sphecodes, means "like a wasp".
+In the late 18th and early 19th-centuries, the taxonomy of Apoidea was very unclear, and at various points Sphecodes species were described as the following genera: Sphex Linnaeus, 1758; Nomada Latrielle, 1802; Halictus Latrielle, 1804; Apis Linnaeus, 1758; Melitta Kirby, 1802; Andrena Fabricius, 1775; and Tiphia Fabricius, 1775.